 It often seems as though black and white Americans live in separate worlds of experience and understanding.
 Unless we can bridge those gaps, it will be hard for us to work together to build a better Madison, a better country, and a better world.

 This course is a complement to the other great programs that address racism in our community.
 This is a great way to become involved as an ally in Justified Anger's efforts to reduce racial disparities and bring about healing.
-This course is also a meaningful entry point for whatever cross-cultural work you want to do to make Madison a better place.
+This course is also a meaningful entry point for whatever cross-cultural work you want to do to make your local community a better place.

 This is more than a “volunteer training.”
 Rev. Alex Gee puts it this way: ”We need white allies to move beyond merely helping our black kids – we need allies who will help teach their own kids as well so that one day they will be able to work together with our kids in righting the wrongs of history.”